Kersh-Theva/MolecularBio-Salary-Prediction/README.md

 # Molecular Biologist Salary Prediction: Project Overview
-- Created a tool to estimate molecular biologist salaries (best model accuracy: 60%) to help biologists negotiate income.
+- Created a tool to estimate salaries for jobs in molecular biology (best model accuracy: 60%) to help molecular biologists negotiate income.
 - Scraped over 1000 job listings from Glassdoor using python and the Selenium scraper tool
 - Engineered features from the text of each job description and job title
 - Optimized regression model and measured variance and bias compared to human performance